Office of Personnel Management

 2/18

-CNN reporter shares that a FOIA request about DOGE was replied to with "they just fired the whole privacy team"
+A CNN reporter shares that his FOIA request to OPM was replied to with the message “they just fired the whole privacy team.”

 2/24

-After Elon Musk threatens on X that employees must complete a list of 5 accomplishments and send it to OPM or risk termination, OPM sends out an email requesting that list (without the threat) to every government employee.
-Widespread confusion occurs at many agenices.
+After Elon Musk threatens on X that employees must complete a list of 5 accomplishments and send it to OPM or risk termination, OPM hastily sends out an email to all federal staff requesting that list (without the threat) to every government employee.
+Widespread confusion occurs at many agencies about the legality and wisdom of this exercise.

 2/25

-DOGE engineer Ricardo Biasini is reported to be working on updating software to automate Reduction-in-Force (RIF) processes
+DOGE engineer Ricardo Biasini is reported to be working on updating an “AutoRIF” software package sourced from the Department of Defense that can be used to automate Reduction-in-Force (RIF) processes at federal agencies.

 2/28